BDX-town/Mangane/README.md

 # Mangane

+Mangane is a frontend for Pleroma, Akkoma and Mastodon with a focus on ease of use, readability and custom branding.

 ![UI Mixed](ui-mixed.png)
 ![UI Dark](ui-dark.png)
 ![UI Light](ui-light.png)

-**Mangane** is a frontend for Pleroma with a focus on custom branding and ease of use.

 ## :rocket: Deploy on Pleroma/Akkoma